leeseomin/look_at/README.md

-# "Look At" art project : Beauty and zen
+# "Look At" art project : Beauty and Zen

 ### Watch it in dark mode !!